Romanian Justice Minister resigns

 Bucharest, Romania (CNN)Romanian Justice Minister Florin Iordache has resigned over a controversial government decree that would have protected many politicians from being prosecuted for corruption offences.

-The move comes after 10 days of widespread protests against the corruption reforms rocked the nation.
+Iordache's resignation comes after 10 days of widespread protests against the corruption reforms rocked the nation.
+The government repealed the decree earlier this week.

 In a televised statement on Thursday, Iordache said: "Ever since I came to the Justice Ministry, I planned and I also performed all legal procedures to correct a number of sensitive existing problems.
 As you've seen yourself, all my initiatives that I have assumed are legal and constitutional.
 The proposed projects have been out for public debate and now they are in parliamentarian debate.